palei/locket/README.md

 An AES encryption script written in Python.
 Can encrypt and decrypt many files at once.

+A work in progress.
+Do not use.

 ## INSTALLATION

-Straigt from the Git repository:
+Straight from the Git repository:

     $ git clone
     $ pip install -r requirements